An empirical investigation of the relationship between generic capability of well-being, instrumental freedoms and economic growth

 AGUENANE, NOUR EDDINE (2016).
 'An empirical investigation of the relationship between generic capability of well-being, instrumental freedoms and economic growth' Paper presented at the annual conference of the HDCA, Tokyo 2016.

-Operationalizing the Capability Approach, Capability Measurement and Index, Quantitative Methods
+topics: Operationalizing the Capability Approach, Capability Measurement and Index, Quantitative Methods